Ashraile/DOMContentLoaded/README.md

 Can be placed in the `<head>` or the `<body>`, although for obvious reasons it should be placed in the `<head>` before other scripts are run, although everything will still work properly if the document has already loaded.

-Supports multiple loading instances and will not overwrite previous `onload` and `ready` event handlers.
+Supports multiple execution contexts and will not overwrite previous `onload` and `ready` event handlers.

 Works in `IE6+`, Edge, Chrome 1+, Firefox 1+, Opera 4+, Safari 3.2+, Safari iOS, Samsung Internet, with a fallback to window.onload that works everywhere.
 And it likely works, although as yet it is impossible and impractical to test, in even earlier browsers.
 Tested via BrowserStack.